yassienAbdillahi/pomodoroTimer/README.md

 - [ ] see/hear something to let me know the first work timer is about to start
 - [ ] see/hear something to let me know the first work timer has started
 - [ ] see/hear something to let me know the first rest timer has started
+- [ ] see what set I am currently on
 - [ ] click a button to pause the timer
 - [ ] click a button to cancel the session and restart
 - [ ] save custom "work" and "break" lengths